 Explain the need for maintaining classification of certain material safeguards and the proper handling of the material.

-Sensitive Unclassified Non-Safeguards Information (SUNSI) program.
+Discuss the Sensitive Unclassified Non-Safeguards Information (SUNSI) program.

 Discuss the responsibilities of escorting individuals inside protected and vital areas.

 TASKS: 1.
 Complete all three modules of the Information Security (INFOSEC) Awareness Training that is in TMS.